 Consent to use copyright material, image, recording or name

-consent (PDF, 78KB) applies to any use, recording or disclosure of the Individual's personal information or Individual work, in connection with the Department of the State.
+This media consent form applies to any use, recording or disclosure of the Individual's personal information or Individual work, in connection with the Department of the State.

 Resource hire scheme

 The school Student Resource Scheme ensures that all students have the necessary resources for their education.